Harry Potter and the Order of the Phoenix (film): Casting

 Casting began as early as May 2005, when Radcliffe announced he would reprise his role as Harry.
 Across the media frenzy that took place during the release of Goblet of Fire, most of the main returning actors announced their return to the series, including Grint, Watson, Lewis, Wright, Leung, and Fiennes.

 The announcements of the casting of the rest of the new characters to the series was spanned across 2006.
 Evanna Lynch won the role of Luna Lovegood over 15,000 other girls who attended the open casting call, waiting in a line of hopefuls that stretched a mile long.
 Saoirse Ronan auditioned for the role but was considered too young.

-Persistent rumours linked Elizabeth Hurley to the role of Bellatrix Lestrange, although Warner Bros. asserted there was "no truth whatsoever" to reports that she had been cast.
+Persistent rumours linked Elizabeth Hurley to the role of Bellatrix Lestrange, although Warner Bros.
+Pictures asserted there was "no truth whatsoever" to reports that she had been cast.
 As early as August 2005, rumours began linking Helen McCrory to the role.
 On 2 February 2006, it was announced that McCrory had indeed been cast as Bellatrix.
 However, in April 2006 she revealed that she was three months pregnant and withdrew from the film because she would not have been able to perform the intense battle sequences in the Ministry of Magic in September and October 2006.
 The announcement that Bonham Carter had been recast in the role was made on 25 May 2006.
 McCrory was subsequently cast as Narcissa Malfoy from Harry Potter and the Half-Blood Prince onwards.